Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 3. **Install and set up Red**

-  Just follow one of the Linux installation guide.
+  Follow one of the Linux installation guide.
 We provide guides for the most used distributions.
 Check the :ref:`home page <main>` and search for your distribution.